 It was a glorious day in Roath Park Primary School when a few of us gathered to offer classes 4 and 6 some experiences of learning mathematics through music.

 Sandi Burnett, class 5 teacher, organised this with me as part of the STEAM week (Science, Technology, Engineering, Arts, Mathematics) outside of the normal curriculum.

 It all took place in the parquet floor gym, which offered a light-filled space.
 And we began, Alison Barnett and I, by offering various rhythmic games.

 This was followed by a eurythmy session where children took it in turns to participate and watch.
-To the music of Bach’s ‘Fuer Elise”, played on the piano by Melissa Payne, 6 children created a hexagonal form and another 6 created a curving surround, all simultaneously moving in time with the music.
+To the music of Bach’s “Fuer Elise”, played on the piano by Melissa Payne, six children created a hexagonal form and another 6 created a curving surround, all simultaneously moving in time with the music.

 They had never done anything like this before.
 Not only was there enthusiasm to have another go, but there was also intense observation – obviously not from all, but actually from quite a few of the boys as well as the girls.

-I will return another time to write about this happy experience in terms of what we are envisaging longer term as possibilities of teaching mathematics through music.
-For now, suffice it to say that when 9 year old Athene hugged me at the end, saying, “Please, come back, Miss Nicola!”, I could only reply, “I hope so”.
+I will return another time to write about this happy experience in terms of what we are envisaging as longer term possibilities of teaching mathematics through music.
+For now, suffice it to say that when nine year old Athene hugged me at the end, saying, “Please, come back, Miss Nicola!”, I could only reply, “I hope so”.